mcoulthurst/xd-user-journey/README.md

 ## Data
-The CSV should be arranged in the following way (see sample CSV for details): the fist column is the row title, with entries in the following cells for that row
+The CSV should be arranged in the following way (see sample CSV for details):
+The fist column is the row title, with entries in the following cells for that topic row 1: Persona row 2: Roles row 3: Goals row 4: Needs row 5: Expectations
-line1: Persona
-line2: Roles
-line3: Goals
-line4: Needs
-line5: Expectations

 This data is used to populate the side-bar of the diagram

-rows 6-11 are for the actual steps along the journey:
-Tasks, Persona, Emotion, Touch points, Pain points
+Rows 6-11 are for the actual steps along the journey: row 6: Tasks row 7: Persona row 8: Emotion row 9: Touch points row 10: Pain points

+It is intended that common graphics are used for the personas, with multiple artboards used for each persona in the service.

+## To do
+Automatically re-size the artborad based on the length of the user journey Use custom emoticons for the emotions in the journey Structure the generated drawing to improve editing Format the side panel text with bullet lists